Buttercup family (Ranunculaceae)

 Cultivation: The preference is light shade, mesic conditions, and a loam or clay-loam soil.
 Most vegetative growth occurs during the spring and early summer.

 Range & Habitat: The native Early Meadow Rue is occasional in eastern central and northern Illinois, but it is uncommon or absent elsewhere in the state (see Distribution Map).
 Habitats include rich mesic woodlands, wooded clay slopes, shaded areas near cliffs, and rocky ravines.
 In Illinois, this species is typically found in Maple-Basswood woodlands.
 It blooms before the canopy trees have fully developed their leaves.

 Faunal Associations: The caterpillars of the following Noctuid moths feed on Thalictrum spp.
 (Meadow Rue species) – Calyptra canadensis (Canadian Owlet), Papaipema unimoda (Borer Moth sp.), and Pseudeva purpurigera (Straight-Lined Looper Moth).
 White-Tailed Deer browse on the foliage of Early Meadow Rue sparingly.

 Photographic Location: A mesic woodland in east-central Illinois.
-The flowers of the upper photograph are from a male plant.
+The photographed plant is staminate (male).

 Comments: Early Meadow Rue is shorter in stature and blooms earlier than other Thalictrum spp. in Illinois.
 It also has greater fidelity to shady woodlands as a habitat.
 All of these species have elegant foliage and unusual wind-pollinated flowers.
 The male flowers of Early Meadow Rue are more showy than the female flowers; this is primarily because the anthers of the male flowers are yellow, while the styles of the female flowers are dull-colored.
 The leaflets of Early Meadow Rue have more terminal lobes (usually 5-9) than the leaflets of other Thalictrum spp. in the state (usually 3-5).
 Because of this distinctive characteristic, it is easy to identify.